Darcyddx/Active-Vision/Documentation/Scrum/May/13_May.md

 ## What am I doing next?

 - try to find out the resolution of the crash problem when court model run on Android

+### Xingchen Zhang
+## What have I done?

+- looking for existing deployment of ONNX model on Android mobile

+## What am I doing next?

+- try to find out the resolution of the crash problem when court model run on Android